Coventry City - A Brief History

 Strachan was hailed as one of the top young managers in the game and Dublin was chosen for England.

 The post Wembley years were dogged by poor signings, sales of their best players, a merry-go-round of managers and empty promises.

 Between 1993 and 2001 much occurred both on and off the pitch.
 Major ground improvements were made and attendances increased by 50%.

-Keane's departure to Inter Milan for £13 million and McAllister's move to Liverpool left City in disarray and the following season the club were relegated after 34 years in the top flight.
+In 2000, Keane's departure to Inter Milan for £13 million and McAllister's move to Liverpool left City in disarray and in May 2001 the club were relegated after 34 years in the top flight.